andreamazz/SlideOutNavigation/README.md

 AMOptionsCellSeparatorLower       // UIColor, Color used in the menu separator.
 Defaults to the one in the main screenshot of this page
 AMOptionsCellShadowColor          // UIColor, Shadow color used in the menu item.
 Defaults to the one in the main screenshot of this page
 AMOptionsImagePadding             // @(float), Padding used in the menu icon.
-Defaults to 50 AMOptionsTextPadding              // @(float), Padding used in the menu item.
+Defaults to 50 AMOptionsImageLeftPadding         // @(float), Left padding used in the menu icon for the image.
+Defaults to 5 AMOptionsTextPadding              // @(float), Padding used in the menu item.
 Defaults to 20 AMOptionsBadgePosition            // @(float), Badge's left offset.
 Defaults to 220 AMOptionsHeaderHeight             // @(float), Menu header's height.
 Defaults to 22